 A qualified mortgage (QM) loan is a mortgage class that meets specific lender and borrower standards, as outlined in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 The act requires borrowers to show they can repay the loan on both QM and non-QM loans.
 QM loans cannot have risky features like negative amortization, balloon payments, or interest-only payments.

 A non-QM loan is essentially any loan that doesn't meet the criteria of a QM loan.
-Lenders use alternative methods of income verification to assist the borrower in getting approved.
+Lenders use alternative income verification methods to assist the borrower in getting approved.
 Since the loans are not insured, guaranteed, or backed by any government agency, the lender usually keeps them in their portfolio.

 Who can benefit from a non-QM loan?